 WestBridge I held its final close at a fund size of £28.8 million in mid-2012 and its strategy was to make unquoted investments in established, profitable and growing SMEs to generate attractive returns for investors.
 In executing WestBridge's overall strategy, it has invested across a diverse range of sectors and provided the Fund with a balanced portfolio of eight investments.
-At the end of March, six of these have been sold and WestBridge is now focused on maximising the value in the Fund's remaining two portfolio companies.
-WestBridge expects to sell the remaining two companies over the next 24 months.
+At the end of March, seven of these have been sold and WestBridge is now focused on maximising the value in the Fund's remaining portfolio company which it expects to sell over the next 18 months.